Cleaning: what to think of4 points

 Cleaning jewellery can be so satisfactory!
 To see those layers of grime and dirt dissolve and the soft shine of silver reveal itself…and seeing your newly acquired item for the first time in all its splendor!
 Cleaning jewellery is necessary from a maintenance point of view: it will help you prevent corrosion and subsequent damaging of your item.
 But, before you give your piece that first deep clean, here are a few thoughts that might help you enjoy your new acquisition even more!

 Those dirty patches and accumulations may actually contain part of the history of your piece.
-Take these two Maria Theresia Thalers for example: they have spent a lifetime together, which is visible in their wear pattern.
+Take these two Maria Theresia Thalers shown above for example: they have spent a lifetime together, which is visible in their wear pattern.
 Halfway the lower coin, a trace of blackish patina follows the curve of the upper coin.
 It allows you to place them exactly as they would have sat together, tightly pressed together.
 I found these two in Jordan, and they have most likely been part of a Palestinian headdress: even though only these two coins remain, their wear pattern bears testimony to the piece they once belonged to.

 Another example is this plait ornament from the Draa Valley, Morocco.
 The coral beads on top (look on the left and the right top beads of the ornament) still show patches of brownish paste.
 This would have been scented paste, used to style and fragrance the hair for festive occasions.
 It no longer bears any fragrance, but its presence adds a visible memory of an invisible aspect of personal adornment that is all too easy to discard, and eventually forget, if you are not familiar with its existence in the first place.